How the Stock Market Affects the US Economy and Vice Versa

 How the Stock Market Affects the Economy

 Stock prices usually rise in the expansion phase of the business cycle.
-The three main indices are the Dow Jones Averages, the S&P 500 and the NASDAQ.
+The three main indices are the Dow Jones Averages, the S&P 500, and the NASDAQ.
 Here are the Dow's closing averages through the years.

 Since the stock market is a vote of confidence, a crash can devastate economic growth.
-Lower stock prices mean less wealth for businesses, pension funds and individual investors.
+Lower stock prices mean less wealth for businesses, pension funds, and individual investors.
 Companies can't get as much funding for expansion.
 When retirement fund values fall, it reduces consumer spending.
 For more, see What Are the Components of GDP?

 If stock prices stay depressed long enough, new businesses can't get funds to grow.
 Companies that had invested their cash in stocks won't have enough to pay employees, or fund pension plans.